-Households and Housing Units
+Households & Housing Units

-The 2005 Comprehensive Plan noted that the Town only experienced moderate growth between 1970 and 1990, but rapid growth in the 1990's.
-This rapid growth continued into the 2000's.
+The 2005 Comprehensive Plan noted that the Town only experienced moderate growth between 1970 and 1990, and rapid growth in the 1990s.
+This rapid growth continued into the 2000s.
 However, the growth has slowed considerably since 2010.
-Table 2 illustrates the total households, people per households, and housing units.
+Table 2 illustrates the total households, people per household, and housing units.